meepysaur/cafe_analysis/README.md

 # Project Background
-café Cozy is a fictional café that sells pastries and beverages through both in-store and takeaway orders.
+Café Cozy is a fictional café that sells pastries and beverages through both in-store and takeaway orders.

 The company collects detailed sales data from daily transactions, and operates a straightforward business model where customers place and pay for orders at the counter.
-This project analyzes and synthesizes that sales data to uncover insights that can help improve café Cozy’s commercial performance and support data-driven decision making.
+This project analyzes and synthesizes that sales data to uncover insights that can help improve Café Cozy’s commercial performance and support data-driven decision making.

 Insights and recommendations are provided on the following key areas: